nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Find Command

-Finding i.e filtering a person by their attributes is implemented such that the user can find people by their name, year, course, modules and/or skills, such that users are able to reach out to them for collaboration more quickly.
+Finding i.e filtering a person by their attributes is implemented such that the user can find people by their name, year, course, modules and/or skills, such that he/she is able to reach out to them for collaboration more quickly.

 - filtered list contains people that must satisfy **all** attribute predicates corresponding to the prefixes specified by user
+- **can check for multiple predicates within each prefix** i.e. `find s/python java` finds people that have both `python` and `java` skills
-- checks if the attributes of the person contain the keywords specified by the user
+- checks if the attributes of the person **contain** the keywords specified by the user (uses contain, not containWord)
 - case-insensitive

 `find` has the prefixes corresponding to attributes as follows: